4-9. Back pain prevalence

 4-9-1.
 Back pain prevalence in Australia – by state and territory

-- An estimated one in six (17.0%) of the age-standardised population in South Australia are living with a back problem which has lasted or is expected to last six months or longer1.
+- An estimated one in six (16.4%, age standardised) of the population in South Australia is living with back problems (dorsopathies) which has lasted, or is expected to last, six months or longer1.

 - This measure includes sciatica, disc disorders, curvature of the spine and other back pain/problems1.